 Platypus & Gnome, located at 9 South Front Street, can be recognized from various episodes.

 One block east is Blue Post Billiards, 15 South Water Street.
 You must be 21 to enter.

 "Leery's Fresh Fish"

-The location of the fish housed owned by Dawson's family is at 5 South Water Street.
+Michaels on the Waterfront is the location of the fish house owned by Dawson's family is at 5 South Water Street.

 Island Passage Elixir

 The Island Passage Elixir boutique, 4 Market Street, was featured in the episode “Full Moon Rising."

 Right next door is the Black Cat Shoppe, 8 Market Street.
 The unique exterior of this storefront can be recognized as the "Capeside CD Shop."

 The Visitor Information Booth on the Riverwalk at Market and Water streets appeared in the show as a hot dog stand and as a snack bar.